A Variational Approach to Bayesian Phylogenetic Inference: Subsplit Bayesian Networks

-The proof of Proposition \ref{prop:consistency} is standard and is provided in Appendix B. Based on Proposition \ref{prop:consistency}, we can design a rich family of distributions over the rooted tree topology space using the flexible conditional independence structures in SBNs \citep{SBN}, where $\mathcal{B}_{\mathcal{X}}^\ast$ serves as a backbone model.
-An illustration can be found in Appendix A.
+The proof of Proposition \ref{prop:consistency} is standard and is provided in Appendix B. Based on Proposition \ref{prop:consistency}, we can design a family of distributions over the rooted tree topology space using the conditional independence structures in SBNs \citep{SBN}, where $\mathcal{B}_{\mathcal{X}}^\ast$ serves as a base model (Figure \ref{fig:sbn}, Left).

-The SBN framework also generalizes to unrooted trees, which are another popular type of trees in phylogenetic inference that depicts only the relationship between species (Figure~\ref{fig:sbnunrooted}, left).
-The key idea is to view unrooted trees as rooted trees with missing roots.
-More concretely, unrooted trees can be transformed into (and hence be represented as) a set of rooted trees by placing the missing roots at the edges.
+The SBN framework also generalizes to unrooted trees, which are another popular type of trees in phylogenetic inference that depicts only the relationship between taxa (Figure~\ref{fig:sbnunrooted}, left).
+The key idea is to view unrooted trees as rooted trees where the position of the root is treated as a missing variable.
+More concretely, unrooted trees can be transformed into (and hence be represented as) a set of rooted trees by placing the virtual roots at the edges.
 On the other hand, rooted trees can also be transformed into unrooted trees by removing the roots.
 Figure~\ref{fig:sbnunrooted} shows a simple example on a four taxon unrooted tree.
 Through this rooting/unrooting operation, the unrooted topology induces an equivalence relation among rooted trees defined as follows. \begin{definition}[Equivalence Relation] Let $D$ be the unrooting operator.
 For any pair of rooted trees $\tau_1$ and $\tau_2$, we say $\tau_1\sim \tau_2$ if $D(\tau_1)$ and $D(\tau_2)$ represent the same unrooted tree, that is, $D(\tau_1)=D(\tau_2)$. \end{definition}

 It is easy to verify that $\sim$ defines an equivalence relation in the rooted tree space, and every unrooted tree $\tau^\mathrm{u}$ corresponds to an equivalence class $[\tau^\mathrm{u}]=\{\tau: D(\tau)=\tau^\mathrm{u}\}$.
 We, therefore, define the SBN probability estimates for unrooted trees as the sum of SBN probabilities for the rooted trees in the equivalence class